All Episodes

 Right.

-So the the weapon isn't any less effective.
+So the weapon isn't any less effective.

 I mean, maybe slightly less effective.

-Like this very small round.
+Like just very small round.

-Like it it's it's it's the guns that aren't frightening that you know wind up are most common.
+Like it's it's it's the guns that aren't frightening that you know wind up are most common.

-They don't this is the whole point.
+This is the whole point.

 They don't want the average citizen to be able to organize into an informal militia to be able to combat against tyranny.

-And I know that that sounds ridiculous, but that's the design of the second amendment.
+And I know that that sounds ridiculous, but that's the design of the Second Amendment.

 And we've seen it play out.

-They were in full blown retreat because there was like, I don't know, a hundred and something guys with rifles saying, Fuck you, you're not taking they're not coming on this guy's land and taking his shit.
+They were in full-blown retreat because there was like, I don't know, 100 and something guys with rifles saying, fuck you.

-How have I never heard of that?
+How if I had never heard of that?

 Is there a video of that?

-Um what year was that?
+What year was that?

-It was during Obama, Bundy Ranch, standoff.
+It was during Obama.

 Let's see.

-I'm gonna Google that, man.
+I'm going to Google that, man.

-So this was back in 2019.
+So this is back in 2019.

-Yeah, but were they trying to do eminent domain on his property for some stupid reason or something?
+And so they were they trying to do eminent domain on his property for some stupid reason or something?

-But maybe it was BLM, the Bureau of Land Management that went on.
+Maybe it was BLM, the Bureau of Land Management that went on.

-Does make a difference.
+It does make a difference.

 It was the feds.

-So don't call it BLM anymore.
+I don't call it BLM anymore.

-Oh you're right about that.
+Oh, you're right about that.

-Uh rebranded, man.
+Got rebranded, man.

 Like Delta Airlines and Corona Beer.